1jour1vin

 Wine rated (2020 guide) 99/100

-Very fragrant and aromatic with notes of blackberry, cherry, blueberry, and fresh flowers such as violet.
-Full-bodied with a tight, structured, and finely cut tannin profile and a long, precise finish.
+Very fragrant and aromatic, with notes of blackberry, cherry, blueberry, and fresh flowers such as violet.
+Full-bodied with a tight, well-defined structure and fine tannins, leading to a long, precise finish.
 Refined and linear.
 Good length.
-Best after 2023.
+Best enjoyed after 2023.

 Loading...